 Oh, that's great news!
 I love mine; have not gotten my semi-annual sinus infection since I learned to use one!
-And I like that it is drug-free and can be used as often as I need it!

 I was advised to give up drinking milk, eating ice cream (love both) and it took about 3-4 weeks to notice a big change, no more sinus congestion after lying down by the end of 2 months.
 Haven't had a problem since and that was 1.5 yrs ago.
 It was the dairy products that created post-nasal sinus drip.